JuliaComputing/Multibody.jl/docs/src/index.md

 ```@setup logo
 using ModelingToolkit
 using Multibody, JuliaSimCompiler
-using OrdinaryDiffEq # Contains the ODE solver we will use
+using OrdinaryDiffEqRosenbrock # Contains the ODE solver we will use
 using Plots
 t = Multibody.t